-- The Governing Body receives yearly awareness training in respect of their roles and responsibilities in regard to Child Protection/Safeguarding. - Safeguarding is an item on the agenda in staff meetings and governor meetings. - The Governing Body adopts appropriate policies and procedures to safeguard children at Ellwood Community Primary School. - Policies and procedures are implemented by all staff and volunteers. - Parents/carers are made aware each autumn term of the safeguarding policies that are in place and who the DSL and DDSL are. - Sufficient resources and time are allocated to carry out Safeguarding Children/Child Protection effectively.
+- The Governing Body receives yearly awareness training in respect of their roles and responsibilities in regard to Child Protection and Safeguarding. - Safeguarding is an item on the agenda in staff meetings and governor meetings. - The Governing Body adopts appropriate policies and procedures to safeguard children at Ellwood Community Primary School. - Policies and procedures are implemented by all staff and volunteers. - Parents/carers are made aware each autumn term of the safeguarding policies that are in place and who the DSL and DDSL are. - Sufficient resources and time are allocated to carry out roles related to safeguarding as appropriate. - There are DSL/DDSLs for Ellwood Community Primary School Mrs Milford [DSL], Mrs Charles [DDSL] and Mrs Woodhouse [DDSL], who have received appropriate training for this important role. - Ensure staff and volunteers have a safeguarding induction. - All staff and adults working in the school understand their 'safeguarding children' responsibilities and are able to voice their concerns if they feel a child is vulnerable or at risk. - Staff are aware of the 'Whistleblowing' protocol and escalation policy and understand they must voice their concern of any individual working practices that are deemed unsafe, unprofessional or not happy with a response. - The school develops effective working partnerships with relevant agencies and co-operates as required in regard to safeguarding children matters, including attendance at child protection conferences and other related meetings. - The school provides appropriate reports for child protection meetings. - All information and records are kept confidentially and securely [either on 'My Concern' or a paper copy]. - Recruitment and vetting procedures are followed in all appointments of staff including those working in the school in a voluntary/unpaid capacity.

-- There are DSL/DDSLs for Ellwood Community Primary School Mrs Milford (DSL), Miss Peart (DDSL), Mrs Marshall (DDSL), Mrs Charles (DDSL) and Mrs Woodhouse (DDSL), who have received appropriate training for this important role. - Ensure staff and volunteers have a safeguarding induction. - All staff and adults working in the school understand their 'safeguarding children' responsibilities and are able to voice their concerns if they feel a child is vulnerable or at risk. - Staff are aware of the 'whistleblowing' protocol and escalation policy and understand they must voice their concern of any individual working practices that are deemed unsafe, unprofessional or not happy with a response. - The school develops effective working partnerships with relevant agencies and co-operates as required in regard to safeguarding children matters, including attendance at child protection conferences and other related meetings. - The school provides appropriate reports for child protection meetings. - Ensure all information and records are kept confidentially and securely (either within 'My Concern' or a paper copy). - Recruitment and vetting procedures are followed in all appointments of staff including those working in the school in a voluntary/unpaid capacity. - Site security is in place with all visitors required to identify themselves, then sign in and sign out when leaving the school and are supervised appropriately, if needed. - Organise Safeguarding training for staff and governors. - All staff can liaise with Social Care if needed and deliver in-house training and updates.
+- Site security is in place with all visitors required to identify themselves, then sign in and sign out when leaving the school and are supervised appropriately, if needed. - Organise Safeguarding training for staff and governors. - All staff can liaise with Social Care if needed and deliver in-house training and updates.